JaccoR/hass-entso-e/README.md

 ## Installation

 ### Manual
 Download this repository and place the contents of `custom_components` in your own `custom_components` map of your Home Assistant installation.
 Restart Home Assistant and add the integration through your settings.
-Add your API-key and country and the sensors will automatically be added to your system.

 ### HACS